cmpsc-481-s22-m1/GatorConfig/README.md

 ### Running GatorConfig

 GatorConfig is a tool that will utilize the command line interface, that was built to accommodate the users.
+GatorConfig's command line interface is created with [Typer](https://typer.tiangolo.com/), a library for building CLI applications based on Python 3.6+ type hints.
 To run the GatorConfig program in CLI, type the command:

 `poetry run gatorconfig`